AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 * iEmailFormat: preferred format for emails (1 for Text, 2 for HTML and 0 if undefined).
 * sAddress1, sAddress2, sAddress3, sAddress4, sZipCode, sCity are used to build the postal address (in keeping with the XPZ 10-011 AFNOR standard from May 1997).
 * sPhone, sMobilePhone, sFax contain the phone, mobile phone and fax numbers respectively.
-* iBlockList is the default opt-out flag used for the profiles (1 means "unsubscribed", 0 otherwise).
+* iBlackList is the default opt-out flag used for the profiles (1 means "unsubscribed", 0 otherwise).

 The iFolderId field is the foreign key that links the recipient to its execution folder.
 For more on this, see [XtkFolder](#XtkFolder).